General Argyres-Douglas Theory

 \subsection{Equivalence between SCFTs}

 $(a)$ We have already shown that the $(A_{k-1}, A_{N-1})$ theory is identical to $(A_{N-1},A_{k-1})$ theory.
 There is another isomorphism between Type II and Type IV theories.
-Consider the Type IV theory with a minimal regular singularity, the irregular singularity is the one defining $(A_{k-1}, A_{N-1})$ theory, we need to take $N\geq k$ here.
+Consider the Type IV theory with a minimal regular singularity, and the irregular singularity is the one defining $(A_{k-1}, A_{N-1})$ theory, we need to take $N\geq k$ here.
 One example is shown in figure. \ref{iso}a.
 The scaling dimensions of $[x]$ and $[z]$ is still

-There is one extra mass parameter from the regular puncture and those extra Coulomb branch operators have dimension
+There is one extra mass parameter from the regular puncture and those extra $(k-1)$ Coulomb branch operators have dimension

-Now let's consider a Type II theory shown in figure fig.~\ref{iso}(b).
-This is realized as using six dimensional $A_{N}$ theory.
+Now let's consider a Type II theory shown in figure fig.~\ref{iso}(b) which is realized using six dimensional $A_{N}$ theory.
 The triangle part of the Newton polygon is the same as $(A_{N-1}, A_{k-1})$ theory which is equivalent to $(A_{k-1}, A_{N-1})$ theory.
 The scaling dimension is